-9 Types of Software Licensing: What You Need to Know
+9 Types of Software Licensing: Necessary Insights for Developers

-In this 21st century, most companies use modern applications or software to simplify their tasks.
-It helps them to control business operations, interact with teams or clients in an organized yet cost-effective way.
+In the 21st century, most companies use modern applications or software to simplify their tasks.
+It helps them to control business operations, and interact with teams or clients in an organized yet cost-effective way.

 There are several types of licensing of software, and charges for non-compliance with a license can indeed be harsh.
 So it is highly recommended that you have a better understanding of the type of software licensing so that you can avoid the risks.

 As a developer, we must know the types and how they work.
 So, let’s start.

 - What is Software Licensing?